JamesWoolfenden/terraform-aws-aurora/README.md

 ## Usage

-These is just a basic illustration.
+This is just a basic illustration of the resources.

 Include this repository as a module in your existing terraform code: